 • Didham, R.K., Kapos, V. and Ewers, R.M.
 (2012) Rethinking the conceptual foundations of habitat fragmentation research.
 Oikos, 121, 161-170.
 [View Article]

 New synthesis that challenges accepted paradigms in habitat fragmentation research, and provides the basis for much of the current international development of the discipline.

-The 3rd most cited manuscript in 2012 from Diversity and Distributions papers published in 2011, this paper takes an ecophysiological approach to the modelling of species distributions in regions of novel climate space.
+One of the top cited manuscripts for 2012 from Diversity and Distributions, this paper takes an ecophysiological approach to the modelling of species distributions in regions of novel climate space.
 The work challenges the validity of the widespread approach of applying correlative modelling to novel climate questions and provides significant advances in obtaining meaningful model output when considering novel environments.

 Drawing upon insight from invasion science, paper challenges the notion that managed relocation (MR) is a desirable first choice for conservation management in the face of global environmental change and frames measures of successful MR in the context of what might be considered appropriate with rapid climate change.

-• Webber, B.L. & Woodrow, I.E. (2009) Chemical and physical plant defence across multiple ontogenetic stages in a tropical rain forest understorey tree.
+• Webber, B.L. and Woodrow, I.E. (2009) Chemical and physical plant defence across multiple ontogenetic stages in a tropical rain forest understorey tree.
 Journal of Ecology, 97, 761-771.
 [View Article]

 The most comprehensive study of ontogenetic variation in plant defence mechanisms to date, one of the few studies that adequately deals with the difference between plant-and tissue-level ontogenetic variation, and the first study to test recently proposed ontogenetic defence trajectory theory.